MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/configure-trusted-roots-disallowed-certificates.md

 ## Redirect the Microsoft Automatic Update URL for untrusted CTLs only

-Some organizations may want only the untrusted CTLs (not the trusted CTLs) to be automatically updated.
-To accomplish this, you can create two .adm templates to add to Group Policy.
+Some organizations might want only the untrusted CTLs (not the trusted CTLs) to be automatically updated.
+To automatically update only the untrusted CTLs, create two .adm templates to add to Group Policy.

 > [!IMPORTANT]
 >